arkmq-org/arkmq-org.github.io/docs/help/operator.md

 When deploying the above CR, the operator will append the external PVC to the statefulset's PersistentVolumeClaimTemplate field.
 When the statesulset rolls out the pods it will mount matching PVCs to each pod.

 Note for each pod the PVC's name must follow the pattern `<volumeName>-<statefulset-name>-<ordinal>`.
 For the above CR the matching PVC names are **mydata-artemis-broker-ss-0** for pod0 and **mydata-artemis-broker-ss-1** for pod1 respectively.
 You can configure an optional VolumeMount for each PVC under **extraVolumeMounts**.
-If not specified the default mount path is **/opt/\<volumeName\>/data**.
+If not specified the default mount path is **/opt/`<volumeName>`/data**.

-For complete configruation options please take a look at the api definitions of [broker CRD].
+For complete configruation options please take a look at the api definitions of [broker CRD](../../api/v1beta1/activemqartemis_types.go).

 ## Using cert-manager and trust-manager configure brokers